quietui/quiet/docs/docs/developers/contributing.md

 A simple structure is preferred.
 Avoid adding unnecessary elements or wrapping whenever possible.
 Do what users expect and ensure the structure is reasonably customizable using the appropriate parts.

-### Using ids and classes
+### Using IDs and classes

 The `id` attribute should be used to reference unique elements within each component.
-Remember that ids only need to be unique in the shadow DOM they exist in.
+Remember that IDs only need to be unique in the shadow DOM they exist in.
 Simpler is better, so don't prefix or namespace them.

 Classes should be used to apply modifiers and reusable styles to elements.
 Avoid using classes to reference individual elements.

-### Using ids and classes in examples
+### Using IDs and classes in examples

-When creating examples, use the `tag-name__id` or `tag-name__class` convention to assign ids or classes within the example.
+When creating examples, use the `tag-name__id` or `tag-name__class` convention to assign IDs or classes within the example.
 This is an easy way to scope examples and it prevents styles and behaviors from affecting other examples.

 ### Using parts